Find Affordable College Courses

 Glassboro, NJ

-A rank of #2 on this year’s list means Rowan University is a great place for audiovisual communications students working on their bachelor’s degree.
-Located in the large suburb of Glassboro, Rowan is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Rowan University helped the school earn the #2 place on this year’s ranking of the most popular audiovisual communications schools in the United States.
+Located in the large suburb of Glassboro, Rowan is a public college with a fairly large student population.

 About 33% of the students majoring in audiovisual at the school are women while 67% are male.